-When a former employee files for unemployment insurance and is determined by DOL to be eligible, a notice of entitlement and potential charges is sent to the former employer.
-This notice also provides the municipality or school district with an opportunity to comment and specify the circumstances that resulted in unemployment.
+After you terminate an employee and file for unemployment insurance, DOL will determine whether or not the employee is eligible for benefits.
+If they are, DOL will send you a notice of entitlement and potential charges.
+You’ll have an opportunity to comment and specify the circumstances that resulted in unemployment.
 Managers should review these notices promptly and completely.

-Keep in mind that because claims are charged to your account, these charges could increase your tax rate in future years if your government uses the tax contribution method for funding your unemployment insurance.
+Claims are charged to your account and could increase your tax rate in future years if your government uses the tax contribution method to fund unemployment insurance.

-Reviews should be documented thoroughly and handled by the appropriate officials, usually the person responsible for maintaining the payroll records and the former employee's immediate supervisor.
+Document your reviews thoroughly and ensure that they’re handled by appropriate officials, usually the person responsible for maintaining the payroll records and the former employee's immediate supervisor.

 Start with a Comprehensive Written Policy